glpi-project/doc/source/tabs/sockets.rst

 It enables hardware to be linked by cables.
 Socket is also linked to the :doc:`cables <../modules/assets/cables>` object

-You can add them either en masse or one by one.
+You can add them either in bulk or one by one.

 .. image:: images/sockets.png
-   :alt: Networl port locks
+   :alt: Sockets
    :align: center
    :scale: 49%